vivaria/edisonrul.ing/docs/source/cards/d/dark-world-grimoire.md

 ### Card Rulings

-●Dark World Grimoire's effect starts a Chain.
+*   Dark World Grimoire's effect starts a Chain.
 It targets the discarded Monster Card that is selected.